 Okay.

-I'm not a Darwinist.
+I'm not a Dartwinist.

 I don't close out people disagree.

-Yeah, hang on, we'll come right back, and you can tell the American people what I refuse to tell them.
+And you can tell the American people what I refuse to tell them.

-A man, a living legend, a Nobel Peace Prize nominee, a national treasure, supreme commanding general, Operation Chaos.
+A man, a living legend, a Nobel Peace Prize nominee, a national treasure, Supreme Commanding General, Operation Chaos.

 And we go back to the phones now.

-Gail in Slido, Louisiana, uh claims that I am not telling the audience the truth of the American economy, and I want you to do it.
+Gail in Slido, Louisiana, claims that I am not telling the audience the truth of the American economy, and I want you to do it.

 Okay.